OpenTails/CRUMPET-Android/README.md

 Please see separate document entitled "EarGear Protocol" for full details

-## DIGITAiL NOTES
+## DIGITAiL / MiTail NOTES

 You find the device by its ID, then you find its service (like its battery gauge) and the its characteristic (what's the power level?) and then Connect.
 And read the info, and show it, or write to it!

-Device name is "(!)Tail1"
+Device name is "(!)Tail1" (for DIGITAiL) or "mitail" for MiTail!

-Device Service [0xffe0]
+Device Service [0xffe0] (for DIGITAIL) 3af2108b-d066-42da-a7d4-55648fa0a9b6 for MiTail

 Device Characteristic [0xffe1]

+MiTail
+5bfd6484-ddee-4723-bfe6-b653372bbfd6 - Rx characteristic
+c6612b64-0087-4974-939e-68968ef294b0 - Tx characteristic

 All aspects of the Tail are controlled through this service and this characteristic.
 The app will send a text string to the tail to the right characteristic.
 And there are 11 built in moves you can call up immediately.

-*YOU CANNOT USE THE TAIL WHILE IT IS BEING POWERED BY THE POWER ADAPTOR*
+*YOU CANNOT USE DIGITAiL WHILE IT IS BEING POWERED BY THE POWER ADAPTOR* however you can with MiTail.

 ## BUILT IN MOVES